rr/rr/README.md

 5. Run `bundle install`.
 6. Ensure all of the tests pass by running `bundle exec rake`.
 7. If you want to go the extra mile, install the other Ruby versions listed below in the compatibility table, and repeat steps 5-6.
+See the "Running test suites" section below for more information.
 8. When you're done, come back to this repo and create a pull request from your branch.
 I'll respond as soon as I can.

+### Running test suites

+In order to test support for multiple Ruby versions and environments, there are multiple test suites, and Rake tasks to run these suites.
+Here is the list of available Rake tasks under Ruby >= 1.9:

+    rake spec:rspec_2
+    rake spec:minitest
+    rake spec:test_unit_2

+Here is the list under Ruby 1.8:

+    rake spec:rspec_1
+    rake spec:test_unit_2
+    rake spec:test_unit_1

+As a shortcut, to run all the available suites under the Ruby version you are on, you can simply say:

+    rake

 ## Compatibility